jrl-umi3218/sch-creator/README.md

 -------------

-This package contains scripts and methods allowing to build convex surfaces from vrml files or blender objects.
+This package contains scripts and methods allowing to build convex surfaces from vrml files or every mesh that blender read.
 It also convert those files into qhull volumes.

 Execution